rfo909/CFT/doc/Doc.md

 Performing changes, such as copying, deleting and creating files, is supposed to be scripted with code, so no "command line" style functionality exists for this.
-Alternatively one can use the "shell" command, or "bang" commands, which are sent to the shell.
+Alternatively one can use the "shell" command, or "bang" commands, which are sent through to the shell.

-CFT has all the functionality needed to perform these operations, but the syntax becomes "program code" instead of just "cp" and "rm".
-Example of deleting all files in a directory.

 ```
 $ <DirExpression>.file("xxx.txt").delete
 ```

-The point here is that the "DirExpression" as well as functionality to provide sets of files and similar, are CFT code, and CFT has a special provision to avoid deleting or modifying the wrong files or directories:
+The point here is that the "DirExpression" as well as functionality to provide sets of files and similar, are CFT code, as CFT has a special provision to avoid deleting or modifying the wrong files or directories:
 **the "protect" mechanism**.

-Usually, when working with multiple files and directories, we will create functions that return Dir objects and File objects.
-The "protect" mechanism allows us to do the following:

 ```
-$ Dir("/someNFSDir/logs").protect
+$ Dir("/someDir/logs").protect
 $ /LogDir
 ```